davidBelanger/torch-util/README.md

 `int2torch.lua` converts intermediate processing files containing ascii ints to packed binary torch tensors.
 Constructing these up front is useful because then the torch model training code doesn't need to do any preprocessing.

 ## Model Training and Prediction ##
+See `exampleTraining.sh` for a well-commented example of how we train models.
+This wraps `ModelTraining.lua`.
+This provides options for checkpointing models, initializing training from existing models, initializing word embeddings from pretrained embeddings, analyzing dev set accuracy within the inner loop of learning, etc.

+We also provide `ModelPrediction.lua,` which takes held-out data and provides predictions.

 ## Pretrained Word Embeddings ##
 In many applications of supervised deep learning for NLP, it can be very useful to initialize word embeddings using vectors that were pretrained on a large corpus.
 See examplePretrainedEmbeddings.sh for how to do the necessary preprocessing to load such vectors.
 This produces a .torch file of embeddings.
-Add the option -pretrainedEmbeddings `something.torch` to use these.
+Add the option -initEmbeddings <.torch file> to use these.

 ## Utility Code for Torch ##
 `ModelTraining.lua` depends on various bits of helper code that are not provided in mainline torch.
 For an initial release, we leave these fairly un-documented.
 Many are useful general tools, however, that can be used for other application domains.